pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 ## Get message actions

 ##### Requires Message Persistence
-Enable Message Persistence in the [Admin Portal](https://admin.pubnub.com/) per this [support article](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).
+Enable Message Persistence for your key in the Admin Portal.

-Get a list of message actions for a channel.
-Sorted by action timetoken ascending.
+Get a list of message actions in a channel, sorted by action timetoken ascending.

 ### Method(s)
 Use this Kotlin method:
 ```
 `1pubnub.getMessageActions(
 2    channel: String,